 Alice River Gold Project, North Queensland

-The Alice River Project, located 460km north-west of Cairns in NE Queensland, covers a total area of 875km2 and has a long historic of prospecting and exploration work spanning more than a century.
+The Alice River Project, located 470km north-west of Cairns in NE Queensland, covers a total area of 808km2 and has a long historic of prospecting and exploration work spanning more than a century.
 The gold mineralisation occurs at several prospects along the Alice River Shear Zone, a 50-60km long north-west trending set of shear zones located with the Alice-Palmer Structural Zone.
 Admiral is the first company to consolidate this entire prospective belt.

 An experienced Board & Management team with a track-record of exploration and corporate success

 Spitfire has an experienced and highly-credentialed Board and senior management team, with a strong track-record in exploration, development and mining.
-As part of the proposed acquisition of Admiral, the Company has announced its intention to appoint highly experienced Australian mining executives Mr Neil Biddle and Mr John Young as Directors of the Company, with Mr John Young appointed Managing Director.
+The Company has recently appointed highly experienced Australian mining executives Mr Neil Biddle and Mr John Young as Directors of the Company, with Mr John Young appointed Managing Director.

-Mr Biddle and Mr Young both played an instrumental role in the growth of Australian lithium developer, Pilbara Minerals (ASX: PLS), now a $1.6 billion company, and were closely involved in the discovery and development of Pilbara Minerals’ world-class Pilgangoora Lithium-Tantalum Project.
+Mr Biddle and Mr Young both played an instrumental role in the growth of Australian lithium developer, Pilbara Minerals Limited (ASX: PLS), now a $1.6 billion company, and were closely involved in the discovery and development of Pilbara Minerals’ world-class Pilgangoora Lithium-Tantalum Project.

 Strong growth outlook for gold